About me

 Beyond my academic roles, I actively contribute to shaping Open Science policies.
 I played a key role in developing Mexico’s 2014 Open Access Law.
 I currently serve on the Board of Directors for the Open Education Conference, am a member of the Advisory Group for the OA Switchboard, and contribute to the Programme Committee for the Born-Digital Collections Archives and Memory Conference.

-Additionally, I chair the Red Iberoamericana de Investigación sobre Globalización y Territorio (RII) and am a member of the Scientific Committee of the Red Latinoamericana de Sistemas Sociales y Complejidad (RELASSC).
+I chair the Red Iberoamericana de Investigación sobre Globalización y Territorio (RII) and am a member of the Scientific Committee of the Red Latinoamericana de Sistemas Sociales y Complejidad (RELASSC).

 I firmly believe that research should be openly accessible to maximize its societal impact.
 My work is dedicated to fostering transparency, collaboration, and innovation in academic publishing and scholarly communication.